renoust/talipot/doc/python/graphmanipulation.rst

 Creating a new graph
 --------------------

-To create a new Tulip graph from Python, the :func:`tlp.newGraph()` function has to be used.
+To create a new Talipot graph from Python, the :func:`tlp.newGraph()` function has to be used.
 It returns an empty graph which is an instance of the :class:`tlp.Graph` class. ::

 	graph = tlp.newGraph()